USAFORUNHCRhive/USAforUNHCRHive.github.io/index.md

   <!-- Text Section -->
   <div style="flex: 1; font-size: 1.1em; line-height: 1.6;">
     The Hive is the innovation lab at USA for UNHCR.
-Our
+We use data science to enhance refugee fundraising operations and build tools addressing issues impacting refugees.
+Our work is hosted on these
     <a href="https://github.com/USAFORUNHCRhive" style="color: #0073e6;">repositories</a>
-    use data science to enhance fundraising operations for refugees.
-We also collaborate on open-source projects covering a range of topics related to refugees, detailed below.
-We invite you to learn more about the projects listed below and to contribute.
-For questions, reach out at
+    , including the open source projects detailed below.
+We invite you to learn more about the projects and contribute.
+Contcact
-    <a href="mailto:hive@unrefugees.org" style="color: #0073e6;">hive@unrefugees.org</a>.
+    <a href="mailto:hive@unrefugees.org" style="color: #0073e6;">hive@unrefugees.org</a>
+    with any questions.
   </div>

 </div>